Erutis/vc-twitter/README.md

 You'll need a Twitter API token in order to use the `01_twitter_user.py` file from [Mehran Shakarami's AI Spectrum](https://github.com/mehranshakarami/AI_Spectrum).
 Go to developer.twitter.com and request Elevated access.
 Once you have your credentials, create a new file and store the configurations in separate variables.

 Once you have this, just change the username and limit variables in `01_twitter_user.py` to download the desired number of tweets as a csv file.
+The cleaned file for my modeling can be found [here](https://drive.google.com/file/d/1zsKT4MKBQPmjMtYVrL1QQOuXxU8bHYib/view?usp=sharing).

 ## 2. Data Cleaning